DB-ERRSA/errsa-mc-knowledgebase/docs/plugins/dragondropelytra.md

 ## Purpose

-   **Category:** `Gameplay` <Gameplay / Moderation / Protection / Infrastructure / Cosmetics / Mapping>
+   **Category:** `Gameplay`

-   This plugin detects when a player kills the End Dragon, and drops an Elyta based on configuration. <1–2 sentence plain-English description of what this plugin exists to do on ERRSA MC.>
+   This plugin detects when a player kills the End Dragon, and drops an Elyta based on configuration.
 ---

 ## Dependencies